Conservative hoaxers face charges over false voter robocalls

 Two conservative operatives were charged Thursday in connection with false robocalls that aimed to dissuade Black residents in Detroit and other Democratic-leaning U.S. cities from voting by mail, Michigan’s attorney general announced.

 Jacob Wohl, 22, and Jack Burkman, 54, each face four felony counts in Detroit, including conspiring to intimidate voters in violation of election law and using a computer to commit crimes, Attorney General Dana Nessel said.

-Nessel’s office warned the public about the calls and launched an investigation in late August after thousands of Detroit residents received them.
+Nessel’s office warned the public about the calls and launched an investigation in August after thousands of Detroit residents received them.